North Carolina A&T State University Scholarships (2025–2026)

 Do these replace my automatic merit?

-Usually yes — full-ride or full-COA awards supersede smaller admission-based scholarships.
-Departmental or outside awards may still stack for books/enrichment if allowed.
+Yes — full-ride or full-cost-of-attendance awards always supersede smaller merit awards.
+Some departmental or outside scholarships may stack for other expenses.

 What are the key deadlines?